How to Export Google Business Profile (Google My Business) Data in 2026

 Can I export reviews directly?
 Reviews you own can be exported via Takeout.
 Public reviews from other businesses are available through the Places API or third-party extractors that respect Google's terms.

 Is scraping Google Maps allowed?
 Extracting publicly displayed business information for legitimate research, lead generation, or analysis is a long-established practice.
-Always respect rate limits, comply with applicable data protection laws (GDPR, CCPA, KVKK), and never extract personal data of individuals.
+Always respect rate limits, comply with applicable data protection laws (GDPR, CCPA, KVKK), and never extract the personal data of individuals.